yogensia/YogDDSExport/README.md

 Alpha channels will only be saved with diffuse maps.

-### DDS Compression Formats
+### Texture Outputs & DDS Compression Formats

 The script will save each texture using the same formats that Fallout 4 uses by default:

-- Diffuse Map, Glow Map: BC1 (DXT1) for RGB, BC3 (DXT5) for RBGA (alpha), 4 bits per pixel
+- **Diffuse Map:** BC1 (DXT1) for RGB, BC3 (DXT5) for RBGA (alpha), 4 bits per pixel
+- **Glow Map:** BC1 (DXT1) for RGB, 4 bits per pixel
+- **Specular/Gloss Mask:**: BC5 (two-channel, red and green), 8 bits per pixel
-- Specular/Gloss Mask, Normal Map: BC5 (two channel red and green), 8 bits per pixel
+- **Normal Map:**: BC5 (two-channel, red and green), 8 bits per pixel

+## Missing Features

+Currently planned features missing:

+- Forcing compression formats on textures by specifying them in the layer group.
+Ex: `~_d BC7` would force your diffuse to export as high quality BC7 Instead of BC1/3.

+Features not confirmed yet:

+- Support for Heightmaps which require `R32_FLOAT` format.
+These can be created with [Texconv](https://github.com/Microsoft/DirectXTex/wiki/Texconv).

+## Missing Features

+- Having the properties panel open can prevent the script from saving textures correctly.
+I'll try to find the reason for this.

 ## Credits